 Once returning to the camp at Kasane, we get back on our truck and continue to the town of Livingstone.
 This afternoon we have the opportunity to view The Falls from the Mosi-oa-Tunya National Park, Zambia or partake in a sunset boat cruise on the Zambezi River.
 Another fantastic photo opportunity!

-DAY 15: Livingstone to Lusaka (B / L / D)
+DAY 15: Livingstone to Eastern Zambia(B / L / D)

-DAY 16: Lusaka to Chipata (B / L / D)
+DAY 16: Eastern Zambia to South Luangwa National Park (B / L / D)

-DAYS 17 to 20: Chipata to Lake Malawi Beaches (Malawi) (B / L / D)
+DAYS 18 to 20: Chipata to Lake Malawi Beaches (Malawi) (B / L / D)

+Leaving Zambia we cross into Malawi, the ‘Warm Heart of Africa’.
+We stop off in the capital, Lilongwe, a small city distinctively divided into the old town and the new administrative centre.
+Malawi is a landlocked country with 20% of its total area made up of beautiful Lake Malawi.
+We camp first at the central Lake, and then in the northern area over the next 3 days.
+Spend the days learning the game of bao from the locals, scour the markets for a bargain or simply relax on the pristine beaches.
+Malawi’s temperate climate allows for swimming in the clear blue fresh-water lake all year round.
 Explore the beautiful shore where you’ll happen upon the local fishermen sorting their catch.
 Traditional fishing techniques are still practiced and to appreciate their boating skills, try to paddle a dugout canoe yourself!
 At night you’ll see the ‘fairy’ lights of the fishermen out on the lake.
 The various beachside campsites along Lake Malawi’s shores offer many optional Excursions including a variety of water sports, horseback rides and a visit to the local village and school (see pricing guide at the end of this document).

 DAY 21: Lake Malawi to Iringa (Tanzania) (B / L / D)